microsoftgraph/group-membership-management/faq.md

 6. Click on the 'Add' button.
 7. Finally click on the 'Save' button on the top menu.

-Q: Azure Function `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-SecurityGroup can not read/write from/to the service bus topic or queue
+Q: Azure Function `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-GroupMembershipObtainer can not read/write from/to the service bus topic or queue
 A: Make sure the Azure Function has the right role assigned 'Azure Service Bus Data Sender' for both the queue (membership) and the topic (syncjobs) it needs access to.

 1. In the [Azure Portal](https://portal.azure.com/) locate and open the service bus, if will follow this naming convention `<SolutionAbbreviation>`-data-`<EnvironmentAbbreviation>`.